ruthie/ruthie.github.io/_posts/2015-05-31-flying-with-instruments.md

 title: My Dirty Secret about Traveling with Instruments
 ---

-You must not, under any circumstances, tell any airline personelle that I said this.
+You must not, under any circumstances, tell any airline personnel that I said this.

 The truth is, when push comes to shove, I will never literally forfeit my seat on an airplane because I have to check my fiddle.